-To the inexperienced reader of Discworld novels, that statement could come close to making his or her head explode.
+To the inexperienced reader of Discworld novels, that statement about the main character in Reaper Man could come close to making his or her head explode.

 To the Auditors of the universe, which includes the Discworld, the idea of Death developing a personality was a very bad thing – so bad that they determined Death would have to…well…die.

 And a new Death would be installed in his place – one without a personality, like in the good old days.

 Until Death’s lifetimer sands ran out then, he decided he would spend his remaining time gathering some experiences he had never experienced before.
 He would have some new Death experiences that would add to, and hopefully improve, his personality.
 After all, why not?